-The International Pacific Halibut Commission (IPHC) is requesting tenders from commercial fishing vessels to conduct a study to investigate the effectiveness of devices designed to protect Pacific halibut caught on hook and line gear from whale depredation.
-The purpose of the charter is to (1) investigate the logistics of setting, fishing, and hauling two pilot catch protection devices: a) an underwater shuttle and b) branch gear with a sliding shroud system, and (2) investigate the basic performance of the gear on catch rates and fish size compared to traditional gear.
-This project will help refine potential devices that can be used in the Pacific halibut fishery to protect catch on the gear from removal or damage by whales and to potentially interrupt the reward cycle leading to depredation.
+The International Pacific Halibut Commission (IPHC) is requesting tenders from commercial fishing vessels to conduct a study to investigate the effectiveness and performance of a device designed to protect Pacific halibut caught on hook and line gear from whale depredation.
+The purpose of the charter is to: 1) investigate the logistics of setting, fishing, and hauling an underwater shuttle catch protection device; and 2) investigate the basic performance of the gear on catch rates and fish size compared to traditional gear.
+This project will help refine a device that can be used in the Pacific halibut fishery to protect catch on the gear from removal or damage by whales and to potentially interrupt the cycle leading to depredation.

-The IPHC Catch Protection Pilot Study will require 5 days of fishing with the test devices and standard gear in parallel.
-Up to two days of time in port will be required before the beginning of the charter to fabricate a raised cradle to stow and potentially launch the shuttle devices, and to do final configuration of the branch gear.
-Test fishing is expected to take place in an area where catch rates will be high enough to be instructive to the performance of the devices but is not restricted to a particular IPHC Regulatory Area.
+The 2024 IPHC Catch Protection Study will require ten (10) days of fishing with the test device on standard fixed gear, with some skates deploying the shuttle as the treatment gear, and other skates being treated as controls.
+One day in port will be required before the beginning of the charter to fabricate a raised cradle to stow and potentially launch the shuttle device, and to prepare gear, camera equipment, and review study design with the skipper and crew.
+Test fishing is expected to take place in areas with known Orca depredation activity in IPHC Regulatory Area 4A (Islands of Four Mountains, southern Bering Sea edge) dependent on current industry reports of such activity.
 Vessels must be capable of carrying up to four research staff.
-Crew will assist with duties associated with longline baiting, setting, hauling, and maintenance of gear, and with fish removal.
-Gear specifications and device descriptions are described in Section B. All Pacific halibut captured during this project will be assessed for injuries, sampled for length and weight, and then be released.
-No fish will be retained for consumption or otherwise as part of this study.
-The vessel must have adequate deck space for accommodating a measuring cradle and scale 1.2 m x 0.6 m x 0.2 m (48" x 24" x 8") and preference may be given to vessels capable of also accommodating a recording shack (approximately 0.91 m by 0.97 m by 1.9 m high (36" by 38" by 74" high).
-The location of the measuring cradle and scale or shack must not obstruct fishing or processing operations.
-Additionally, there must be sufficient room to stow two shuttle devices securely (each approximately 2.60 m long by 0.80 m in diameter (8.5' x 2.6'), each weighing approximately 100 kg (220 lb.) when empty.
+Crew will assist with duties associated with longline baiting, setting, hauling, and maintenance of gear.
+The crew is also responsible for fish dressing and icing in the hold.
+Gear specifications and device descriptions are described in Section B. All Pacific halibut captured during this project will be assessed for injuries, sampled for length and weight, and then retained for sale.
+The vessel must have adequate deck space for accommodating a measuring scale and cradle 1.2 m x 0.6 m x 0.2 m (48" x 24" x 8") which must not obstruct fishing or processing operations.
+Additionally, there must be sufficient room to stow two shuttle devices securely (each approximately 2.60 m long by 0.80 m in diameter (8.5' x 2.6'), each weighing approximately 100 kg (220 lb.) when empty).
+An open deck design (no bait claim or shelter deck, or partial shed) for ease of launching and retrieving the shuttle device from the rail with a hoist and boom are required (Section B).